Employee Management | BizRun

 Your employee training strategy is only effective if it meets the needs of your staff.
 How do you know if it’s working?
 Get feedback from your employees.
 This could come in the form of a post-training survey or in-person conversations.
 Ask employees what they enjoyed most about the training, as well as what they wished they’d learned but didn’t.
 Encourage ideas and suggestions for improvement.

 Put it into practice: Once you have the feedback, be sure to implement it.
 If you’re being told, for example, that your training sessions are too long, consider breaking them up into shorter sessions or adding more breaks.
-If employees want new and different trainings, investigate and report back on what you’ve found.
-You might even have employees vote on the trainings they most want.
+If employees want new and different training, investigate and report back on what you’ve found.
+You might even have employees vote on the training they most want.

 8. Make it fun

 There’s no rule that says employee training has to be serious and centered only on the facts.
 Incorporate collaboration, even games and rewards to keep employees interested and coming back for more.
 They’ll be more likely to retain what’s being taught, and they’ll be more engaged in your business.

 The cost of employee turnover– not to mention the expense and lost time spent recruiting employees to replace those who have left – demands that human resources departments find new and better techniques to retain employees.
 Training is a proven way to improve employee engagement, which leads to happier employees.
 Effective training programs are a win-win and a vital element of your company’s culture and future success.